Heating Problems

 Please also provide a current telephone number that you will be contactable on and if available, a current email address.
 A Cork City Council appointed heating contractor will contact you to arrange a suitable time for the call out.
 (Please expect that this call will be from a private number or a number unknown to you).

-The successful contractor is expected to respond to the call within three days by contacting the tenant and making arrangements to visit the property, analyse the problem and affect the necessary repairs.
+The successful contractor is expected to respond to the call within four working days by contacting the tenant and making arrangements to visit the property, analyse the problem and affect the necessary repairs.
+(A working day is any day that you work.
+Most commonly, working day refers to one of the days in the working week, the span of five days that are not the weekend and when many people work.)

 Boiler servicing